-Strategies for Recovering Compensation for Your Losses
+Strategies for Recovering Compensation from Uninsured or Underinsured Drivers

 When you have been hurt in a motor vehicle accident caused by the carelessness or negligence of another person, especially in Texas, your first course of action is typically to seek compensation from the at-fault party’s auto insurance provider.
 Unlike many other states, Texas is not a “no-fault” state for purposes of motor vehicle insurance.
 Every driver in Texas is required to carry a minimum amount of liability insurance to cover the losses of another driver in a motor vehicle accident.